ArnoldZokas/grunt-ssh-multi-exec/README.md

   },
 });
 ```
-Commands execute sequentially, in the order specified.
+Commands are executed sequentially, in the specified order.<br />
-By default, command sets are executed in against all specified hosts in parallel.
-You can limit number of async command set executions by setting `maxDegreeOfParallelism`.
+Command sets are executed against all specified hosts in parallel.
+You can control the number of parallel executions by setting `maxDegreeOfParallelism`.

 ##Examples
 ###Single machine, single command